-Under the QC system, each aircraft type, including different versions of the same model, is assigned a QC value according to its noise performance (separately for arrival and departure) as determined by the ICAO noise certification process.
-For example, a Boeing 737-800 is classified as QC/0.5 on arrival and as QC/0.5 or QC/1 on departure (depending on its maximum certificated take-off weight), whereas a much larger and older Boeing 747-200 will vary between QC/2 and QC/8 on arrival, and between QC/4 and QC/16 on departure, depending on engine type and maximum certificated take-off weight (MTOW).
+Under the QC system, each aircraft type, including different versions of the same model, is assigned a QC value according to its noise performance separately for arrival and departure, as determined by the ICAO noise certification process.
+For example, a Boeing 737-800 is classified as QC/0.5 on arrival, and as QC/0.5 or QC/1 on departure (depending on its maximum certificated take-off weight, MTOW).
+A much larger and older Boeing 747-200 will vary between QC/2 and QC/8 on arrival, and between QC/4 and QC/16 on departure, depending on engine type and MTOW.

 The number of points for each aircraft is added up and must be within the limit for that season.
-The regime includes a reduction of the QC limit for Heathrow from 4,080 to 2,415 for the winter season and from 5,100 to 2,735 for the summer season.
+The regime includes a reduction of the QC limit for Heathrow from 4,080 to 2,415 for the winter season, and from 5,100 to 2,735 for the summer season.
 This came into effect from the summer season of 2019.

 By far the largest contribution to night flights is from arrivals, which tend to be in the early morning.
-Typically, there also tend to be more night flights during the summer season than the winter.
-However, as can be seen from the graphs below, movement and Quota Count usage continue to be lower than the permitted limit, particularly in 2020/21 due to the Covid-19 pandemic and Government restrictions on travel.
+Typically, there also tends to be more night flights during the summer season than the winter.